x44x45x41x4E/fixmystreet/install/index.md

 The server will be accessible as <http://localhost:3000/>.
 You can run with -r in order for the server to automatically restart when you update the code.

+### 8. Check it's working - run test suite

+You can run the unit tests by running the following command in the `fixmystreet` directory:

+{% highlight bash %}
+# do NOT run on a live site
+bin/cron-wrapper prove -r t
+{% endhighlight %}

+These currently require that the fixmystreet cobrand is enabled in the `ALLOWED_COBRANDS` setting, and also might assume other config is set up correctly.
+Note that this may leave entries in your database at the moment and should not be run on a live site.

+The `master` branch of the repository should always be passing all tests for our developers and on mySociety's servers.

 ### Post-install: Things you might want to change